Anita Lipnicka & John Porter

-Anita Lipnicka moved to London from her native Poland in 1996, teaming up with John Porter (who has major connections with the country himself) five years later.
+Anita Lipnicka moved to London from her native Poland in 1996, teaming up with John Porter (who has major connections with her country himself) five years later.
 They made three albums together, after which, although remaining a couple, they opted to work separately.
 Unsurprisingly, 2088's Goodbye is the last of these, a largely acoustic record with a slightly American folk vibe about it, although as with so many similar, the music seems to be largely a vehicle for the lyrics, having relatively little intrinsic value of its own, which isn't to say it's bad, just generic.

 Chris Eckman plays Mellotron, with a real-sounding string part on Old Time Radio that dips in and out of the piece, although the cello on How You Doin' Today is real.
-Overall, then, a reasonable album, but unless you're heavily into the style, even its forty minutes can pall.
+Overall, then, a reasonable album, but, unless you're heavily into the style, even its forty minutes can pall.
 One Mellotron track, but even that's fairly minor.

 Official Anita Lipnicka site